-Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2013 “Map the Meal Gap” Study, which offers a detailed look at food budget required to meet the needs of families struggling with hunger here in Connecticut.
+Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2015 “Map the Meal Gap” Study, which offers a detailed look at the food budget required to meet the needs of families struggling with hunger here in Connecticut.

-According to the study, 14.5 percent, or 520,350 of Connecticut’s residents are food insecure, and it would take more than $239 million to meet the needs of Connecticut’s food insecure population, or 15.16 per week for each food insecure person.
-Those figures are an increase over last year’s data which showed 13.8 percent food insecurity rate, with a $231 million budget shortfall in Connecticut.
+According to the study, 13.6 percent, or 488,350 of Connecticut’s residents are food insecure, and it would take more than $253 million to meet the needs of Connecticut’s food insecure population, or $17.11 per week for each food insecure person.

 - The percentage of the population who is food insecure.